XinFinOrg/XDC-Subnet/contracts/validator/core/README.md

     ./abigen --abi abi --bin bytecode --pkg contract --type XDCValidator --out ../contract/validator.go

 If you don't have `abigen`, compile it.
-It's in `cmd/abigen/main.go` in XDC main repo (or Geth repo).
+It's in `cmd/abigen/main.go` in XDC main repo and run `go build` to gen abigen.

 ## Deploy contract to node any block